Parallel-news/permacast/README.md

 - backend: SmartWeave contracts
 - gateway: [Meson Network](https://meson.network/)

+## Permacast API
+[permacast-cache](https://github.com/Parallel-news/permacast-cache) is the repositiry of the API of Permacast FE.

 ## Documentation & Guides
 You can find guide and tutorials on how to use Permacast [here](https://github.com/Parallel-news/permacast-docs).